rgolder1/jmh/README.md

 #### Spring Boot Tests

 The benchmark test classes themselves are annotated with the usual @SpringBootTest / @RunWith(SpringRunner.class) annotations, and each pulls in the TestConfiguration which includes the test annotations such as @EnableJpaRepositories that are used to wire up our Spring components.
 To that end there is a JpaRepository class, and a domain object, defined in src/main/java.
-In these tests we are simulating storing and querying events in the database, and observing the performance of the queries and inserts.
+In these tests we are simulating inserting and querying events in the database, and observing the performance of the queries and inserts.

 #### Active Profiles

-The @ActiveProfiles annotation is used to swap in the required database configuration properties.
+The test class @ActiveProfiles annotation is used to swap in the required database configuration properties.
 For example, setting to @ActiveProfiles("test-postgres") will load the properties from src/test/resources/application-test-postgres.yml

 #### Dockerised Databases

-By default the tests run against H2, but more interesting is to run against external dockerised databases.
-To this end there are scripts provided to build and start Postgres, MySQL and SQLServer.
+To run a test against an external dockerised database, there are scripts provided to build and start Postgres, MySQL and SQLServer.
 With Docker running, in the root of the project run for example dockerBuildAndStartPostgres.sh.
 This pulls a base Postgres docker image, builds, and starts, inserting an initialistion SQL script that runs when the database starts.
 This script creates the schema and any tables that are required for the test.
 The Dockerfile and SQL scripts for Postgres live under /resources/postgres/.
 Likewise for MySQL, run ./dockerBuildAndStartMySql.sh, and for SQLServer run ./dockerBuildAndStartSqlServer.sh.

-Then configure the active profile for the respective database in the annotation at the top of the test class.
+Configure the active profile for the respective database in the annotation at the top of the test class.

-At the end of the test the ./dockerStopPostgres.sh script can be used to stop and optionally remove the Postgres docker container.
+At the end of the test the ./dockerStopPostgres.sh script can be used to stop and remove the Postgres docker container.
 There are similar scripts for MySQL and SQLServer.

 #### JMH Benchmark Features

-We also have a number of JMH specific class annotations such as @BenchmarkMode / @State.
-Their usage is well documented in the JMH documentation so I will not cover that here.
+There are a number of JMH specific class annotations in the tests such as @BenchmarkMode / @State.
+Their usage is well documented in the JMH documentation so I will not cover those here.

 The tests extend the BenchmarkBase abstract class which is responsible for executing the JMH runner, which captures the results on the performance run.
-This class enables properties to be overridden from the src/test/resources/benchmark.properties file, such as the number of warmup iterations, the number of actual test iterations, and the number of concurrent threads to use.
+This class enables properties such as the number of warmup iterations, the number of actual test iterations, and the number of concurrent threads to use. to be overridden from the benchmark properties file:

+    src/test/resources/benchmark.properties file

 This is the standard JMH configuration which again is well documented in the JMH documentation.

 The JMH executor calls the benchmark methods from a static context.
 As such any Spring classes used must be defined as static.
 This means that when Spring autowires them for us, a static instance of the class must be instantiated.
 Hence we define an @Autowired setter methods that do this: